successible/cleanslate/README.md

 HASURA_GRAPHQL_JWT_SECRET={ "type": "RS256", "audience": "my-firebase-project", "issuer": "https://securetoken.google.com/my-firebase-project", "jwk_url": "https://www.googleapis.com/service_accounts/v1/jwk/securetoken@system.gserviceaccount.com" }
 ```

 - Deploy Hasura on Render.
 Use this [public repo](https://github.com/successible/hasura-for-render).
 Add the Hasura section of your `.env` one by one as environmental variables.
-Do not add any of them as a file.
 Make sure Auto-Deploy is enabled.
 Make sure it is hosted on the subdomain `api` of your domain.
-For example, `api.tracker.com`
+For example, `api.tracker.com`.

 - Deploy the React static site on Render.
 Use this [public repo](https://github.com/successible/cleanslate).
 Use `pnpm run build` as the build command.
 Add the React section of your `.env` one by one as environmental variables.
-Also include `HASURA_GRAPHQL_ADMIN_SECRET`.
-Do not add any of them as a file.
 Make sure Auto-Deploy is enabled.
 Make sure it is hosted on the root of your domain.
 For example, `tracker.com`.

 Finally, add the following HTTP headers to the React static site.
 This is required for security.
 Do not forget to replace `mydomain.com` with your domain!